pipelight/crocuda.nixos/README.md

 ## Motivations

-This project aim is to provide a well-documented NixOs base config with:
+This project aim is to provide a well-documented NixOs base configuration with:

 - **security and privacy**.
 - **keyboard first** apps (qwerty, colemak-dh).